 • Access to our community platform

-• One virtual publishing seminar with industry professionals
+• One virtual publishing seminar with agents and book editors

 • Discount on a year’s U.S.-based subscription to the magazine